CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Experiments

 \section{Experiments}

-In this section, we will empirically demonstrate the effectiveness of our proposed ThinkVideo.
-We begin by introducing the experimental settings in \Cref{subsec:settings}, followed by showing the qualitative and quantitative results and comparation of ThinkVideo with previous works in \Cref{subsec:results}.
-Lastly, we conduct ablation study to analyze the keyframe candidates for GPT-4o and CoT thinking process in \Cref{subsec:ablation}.
+In this section, we will empirically demonstrate the effectiveness of our proposed CoT-RVS.
+We begin by introducing the experimental settings in \Cref{subsec:settings}, followed by showing the qualitative and quantitative results and comparation of CoT-RVS with previous works in \Cref{subsec:results}.
+Lastly, we conduct ablation study to analyze the keyframe candidates for GPT-4o and CoT thinking process in \Cref{subsec:ablation}, where more ablation study, \textit{e.g.} robustness, time and latency analysis, will be provided in the appendix.